Do you feel like everything in your life is chaotic and spiraling out of your control?

 Some scholarly somebody (probably Greek) who sat somewhere important (probably under a tree) at some point in time (probably a long ass time ago) came up with the definition of “chaos” that went something like this:

 “Chaos is a bottomless pit, or also a chasm that may lead to the underworld, the ocean floor or hell.”

-Something got me thinking about personal periods of chaos.
-Today I saw an ooey-gooey mojo injecting Instagram photo with a quote on it by Deepak Chopra.
-Ya know that fella’ that goes on stage to speak and you suddenly think he has fallen asleep standing up — and then WHAM BAM!
-He exhales and whispers words that inspirationally bitch slap you across the face.
+Something recently got me thinking about personal periods of chaos.
+Today I saw one of those feel-good inducing Instagram photos with a quote on it by Deepak Chopra.
+You know that fella’ that goes on stage to speak and you suddenly think he has fallen asleep standing up — and then WHAM!
+He exhales and whispers words that inspirationally slap you across the face.

 Words like this…

 “The night is darkest just before the dawn.
 And I promise you, the dawn is coming.”